Gongoozler: Etymology

 Gongoozler may have been canal workers' slang for an observer standing apparently idle on the towpath.
 According to The Times, the term has also previously been used to describe "someone who hung around bridges to laugh at the inept efforts of less experienced barge folk as they struggled to pass through locks".
 Though it was used derisively in the past, today the term is regularly used, perhaps with a little irony, by barge communities and clubs to describe themselves and their hobby.

-Barge communities and clubs have these days adopted the term — in an ironic sense — to describe themselves.

 The word may have arisen from words in Lincolnshire dialect: gawn and gooze, both meaning to stare or gape.
 It might be presumed that such an expression would date from the nineteenth century, when canals were at their peak, but the word is only recorded from the end of that century or the early twentieth.
 It was given wider use by L. T. C. Rolt, who used it in his book about canal life, Narrow Boat, in 1944.
 A gawn is also a small ship of lading, such as a working-narrowboat.

 The term gongoozler may also be used in any circumstance in which people are spectating without contributing to either the content or interest of an event.
 According to the team behind BBC Radio 4 programme Word of Mouth, the word can mean "a person who likes to mindlessly stare (at anything)".